Imgur/mandible/README.md

 ## REST API:

-Interfacing with ImgurGo is extremely simple:
+Interfacing with mandible is extremely simple:

 ### Upload an image file:
 `POST /file`